-Artificial wood beams don’t just look amazing – they can be used to help cover up nagging design issues.
-Check out how one of our customers used our sandblasted beams to help perfect his new house’s sloped ceiling.
+Artificial beams don’t just look amazing – they can be used to help cover up nagging design issues.
+Check out how one of our customers used Sandblasted beams to help perfect his new house’s sloped ceiling.

 “The main room of our year-old house measures 17 feet square,” wrote Ken Broker, sending us pictures of the recent project he’d worked on in the front room of his new home.